Robinlovelace/robinlovelace.website/barca-blog.md

 sight in the city.

-The rate of cycle uptake overall and the effectiveness the Bicing scheme specifically are open to debate, as illustrated by [an article questionning the cost effectiveness](http://barcelonabicycle.blogspot.com/2012/06/barcelona-bicycle-mumbers.html) of the scheme and a [presentation](http://www2.uwe.ac.uk/services/Marketing/research/pdf/ISHEpdfs/ISHE-events/Bike%20sharing%20020713%20M%20Ricci.pdf) criticising the lack of evidence on the subject.
+The rate of cycle uptake overall and the effectiveness the Bicing scheme specifically are open to debate, as illustrated by [an article questioning the cost effectiveness](http://barcelonabicycle.blogspot.com/2012/06/barcelona-bicycle-mumbers.html) of the scheme and a [presentation](http://www2.uwe.ac.uk/services/Marketing/research/pdf/ISHEpdfs/ISHE-events/Bike%20sharing%20020713%20M%20Ricci.pdf) criticising the lack of evidence on the subject.